Krumbers/Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the __Jumpbox Provisioner___ machine can accept connections from the Internet.
+Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 67.176.49.44
-Machines within the network can only be accessed by _the Jumpbox____.
+Machines within the network can only be accessed by the Jumpbox.
 -Which machine did you allow to access your ELK VM?
-What was its IP address?_My personal host machine (IP: 67.176.49.44)
+What was its IP address?
+My personal host machine (IP: 67.176.49.44)

 A summary of the access policies in place can be found in the table below.